nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 internal steps.

 * The `Tuitione` model obtains the student specified.
 In this case, the student is `Alice`.
 * The `Tuitione` model obtains the lesson specified.
-In this case, the lesson is `l`.
+In this case, the lesson is `l1`.
-* The command executor checks if the student, `Alice`, is enrolled in the lesson `l`.
+* The command executor checks if the student, `Alice`, is enrolled in the lesson `l1`.
-* If the student is enrolled, the `Alice` will be removed from the list of students in the lesson object `l`.
+* If the student is enrolled, the `Alice` will be removed from the list of students in the lesson object `l1`.
-* Subsequently, the lesson `l` will be removed from the set of lessons in the student object `Alice`.
+* Subsequently, the lesson `l1` will be removed from the set of lessons in the student object `Alice`.
 * Relevant UI and Storage procedures are run to complete the execution in full.

 The final object state diagram is as such: